-CISAT promotes the exploration of new ideas in information and systems assurance and trust by bringing together faculty from six schools and colleges at Syracuse University: the L.C.
-Smith College of Engineering and Computer Science, College of Law, School of Information Studies, The Maxwell School, the S.I.
+CISAT promotes the exploration of new ideas in information and systems assurance and trust by bringing together faculty from six schools and colleges at Syracuse University: the College of Engineering and Computer Science, College of Law, School of Information Studies, The Maxwell School, the S.I.
 Newhouse School of Public Communications, and the College of Arts and Sciences.

 CISAT will also serve to engage university partners, government agencies, and companies to form a Community of Practice in Information and Systems Assurance and Trust.